Call It Whatever (song): Music video

 A music video for the song was filmed in early April 2014.
 The video was directed by Mickey Finnegan and premiered on Vevo on May 29.
 It shows Thorne dressed up as a waitress in the 1950s diner.
 She dances and serves food while trying to get the attention of her crush.
 The video takes place in Cadillac Jack's Diner in San Fernando Valley, the same location used in the music videos "Want U Back" by Cher Lloyd and "Forget You" by CeeLo Green, as well as "La Da Dee" by Cody Simpson and Haley Reinhart's "Free".
-As of August 2016, the song's music video holds 58 million views on YouTube.
+As of June 2024, the song's music video holds 78 million views on YouTube.

 Commercial performance

 Despite months of the single being unsuccessful, it finally made its debut on a US national chart on November 10, 2014.
 "Call It Whatever" debuted on the Billboard Hot Dance Club Songs chart at number forty-seven on that date.
-After becoming the lead single from Thorne's EP, Jersey, it quickly rose to its peak position of number ten during its seventh week, becoming her first top ten hit on the chart.
+After the release of Thorne's EP, Jersey, it quickly rose to its peak position of number ten during its seventh week, becoming her first top ten hit on the chart.
 The song spent ten weeks on the chart before falling off the chart after the week of January 24, 2015.